 You can hire a lot of engineer consultants, you can be a member of my Academy for a lot of months for over $50,000, so don’t be too frugal at the beginning with wanting to spend any type of money in that regard because the return on investment on any product simplifications is just astronomical.

 Definitely, definitely, definitely find a technical advisor, and definitely either work with them or join my Academy or find an independent consultant that can also help you work to simplify the product so that it’s more feasible for an entrepreneur or a startup with a limited budget to develop.

 You need to save the really, really complicated products for the really big companies that have millions of dollars to spend on development and have teams of dozens of engineers because that’s what it’s going to take.

 If you’re trying to compete in that room with just you being a solo founder or a small team, and you’ve got a few thousand dollars to spend, there’s just no way it’s going to be feasible for you to compete with companies that have to spend millions of dollars to get that product developed.

 They’re not spending that kind of money for the fun of it.
 They’re spending that kind of money because that’s what’s typically required to develop a really complicated product.

 You cannot spend enough time upfront trying to work to simplify your product by understanding both the core needs of your customer and the relative technical complexities of those features.

 That’s it for today’s podcast.
 I hope you have found this helpful.
-I hope this, the suggestions I’ve given you today end up saving you lots of money and making you so you can get your product to market faster, at cheaper costs, and ultimately a better chance of succeeding with your product.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+I hope this, the suggestions I’ve given you today end up saving you lots of money and making you so you can get your product to market faster, at cheaper costs, and ultimately a better chance of succeeding with your product.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: